-Clockwork leverages AI in many of our client initiatives, and we wanted to explore the maturity of AI-driven content creation.
-Could tools like Jarvis, the testbed of current and future AI systems used by Facebook, generate usable content?
-How much training or guidance does a tool require?
+Clockwork leverages AI in many of our client initiatives, and we wanted to explore the maturity of AI content creation.
+Could tools like Jasper, the testbed of current and future AI systems used by Facebook, generate usable content?
+How much training or guidance does a tool for AI content creation require?
 What level of fidelity is possible?
-In other words, could we give Jarvis a topic and some keywords and get a search engine optimized blog article on a specialized subject?
+In other words, could we give Jasper a topic and some keywords and get a search engine optimized blog article on a specialized subject?

 Here’s what our experiment looked like:

-After we submitted our topic, Jarvis gave us the option of writing our own title or giving us some options.
+After we submitted our topic, Jasper gave us the option of writing our own title or giving us some options.

 We selected “11 Steps to Modernize Your Infrastructure.”
 The tool will then generate introduction paragraphs based on the title.
 These were the first three created.